The Best Way to Change Car Insurance Companies

 3. Start your new policy and cancel with your current company

 Once you've decided to switch insurance companies, buy your new policy and confirm it's active.
-Then you can move forward with canceling your old insurance policy.
+Then cancel your old insurance policy.

 Car insurance policy cancellation fee by company